rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 But the men would not listen to him.
 So the man seized his concubine and made her go out to them.
 And they knew her and abused her all night until the morning.
 And as the dawn began to break, they let her go. ^1925

-And as morning appeared, the woman came and fell down at the door of the man’s house where her master was, until it was light. ^1926
+And as morning appeared, the woman came and fell down at the door of the man's house where her master was, until it was light. ^1926

 And her master rose up in the morning, and when he opened the doors of the house and went out to go on his way, behold, there was his concubine lying at the door of the house, with her hands on the threshold. ^1927